rohan843/cybersecurity-notes/README.md

 4. A business’s geographical location
 5. A business decision to adhere to a specific regulatory compliance

+Frameworks such as the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF) and the international standard for information security (ISO 27000) series are designed to help organizations prepare for regulatory compliance security audits.
+By adhering to these and other relevant frameworks, organizations can save time when conducting external and internal audits.
+Additionally, frameworks, when used alongside controls, can support organizations’ ability to align with regulatory compliance requirements and standards.

 An internal security audit is typically conducted by a team of people, that might include the organization's compliance officer, security manager and other security team members.
 Internal security audits help improve an organization's security posture and help in avoiding fines from governing agencies due to a lack of compliance.
 The major purposes of internal security audits are:

 1. Identify organizational risk.